Schedule Today:

 Your relocation attorneys in Miami can help you present your thoughts and ideas about the relocation with effective, convincing language.
 They can also help you gather evidence to support your argument and represent you at the hearing.

-At Miami Family Law Group, PLLC, we’re dedicated to helping families navigate time-sharing and relocation issues.
-We’ll put our years of experience and in-depth knowledge of family law in Florida to work as we manage your case.
+At Miami Family Law Group, PLLC, we are dedicated to helping families navigate time-sharing and relocation issues.
+We will put our years of experience and in-depth knowledge of family law in Florida to work as we manage your case.

-Contact our legal team in Miami, FL today to schedule your strategy session.
+Contact our legal team in Miami, FL today by calling 305-520-7874 to schedule your strategy session.

 Contact Miami Family Law Group, PLLC